 Quantum information network (QIN) is expected to connect quantum information processing nodes, including QKD nodes, quantum computers and quantum sensors, via quantum communication technologies such as quantum teleportation and quantum repeating, to realize quantum information transmission and networking.
 QIN has potential to provide series of new applications, such as distributed quantum computing and quantum sensor network.

-The ITU-T Focus Group on “Quantum information technology for networks” (FG-QIT4N) would provide an open platform to study QIT for networks and related technologies.
+The ITU-T Focus Group on “Quantum information technology for networks” (FG-QIT4N) would provide an open platform to study QIT for networks.
 It engages researchers, engineers, practitioners, entrepreneurs and policy makers, to take full advantages of ability and potential of QIT in networks.

 2. Objectives of the FG-QIT4N